IgorSukhinskii/MirasysTestApp/README.md

 First of all, this app is built with [devenv](https://devenv.sh/).
 This tool allows us to fix all of our dependencies (including system packages) and build our app in a reproducible fashion.
 It can be installed on Linux, MacOS or WSL2.
 The following instructions assume you have the command `devenv` available in your terminal.

-NOTE: If you do not want to install `devenv`, I'm working on a Dockerfile and a .devcontainer spec that uses them under the hood.
+NOTE: If you do not want to install `devenv`, there's a .devcontainer.json which you can use in your IDE or to build a Docker container.

 First of all, enter the interactive shell which makes available all of our dependencies (Node, JDK, Android SDK, etc.)